solita/solita.github.com/readme.md

 #### Update instructions

 First thing to do is to synch your fork with the changes in the main repository.
 If you don't know how to do this, GitHub has good instructions.
 First you need to add the main repository as a remote (https://help.github.com/articles/configuring-a-remote-for-a-fork/) after which you can sync your fork (https://help.github.com/articles/syncing-a-fork).

+To add upstream named remote and sync changes with your fork you want to do something like this.

+1. `git remote add upstream https://github.com/solita/solita.github.com.git`
+2. `git checkout master`
+3. `git fetch upstream`
+4. `git merge upstream/master`
+5. `git push origin master`

 ##### Option A, if you're using Vagrant